AhmedAlain/Deblurring_using_Events/README.md

 # Hands-on Perception Project
 ## Deblurring Frames using Event Cameras

-**This project belongs to the Universitat de Girona.
-It is forbidden to publish this project or any derivative work in any public repository.**

 ## Members of the group:

 This project has been carried out by: